The M!nder ReadMe

 Isn’t this just like a car alarm?
 People ignore those!

-A car weighs a tonne and occupies a large space.
-A bicycle is light and small.
+Those systems are designed for a static object that weighs a tonne and occupies a large space.
+The M!nder has been designed for bicycles i.e. light and small.
 Simply, movement is far easier to detect on bicycles, and more accurately!
+By hanging the M!nder, the same intelligent sensitivity can be available to anything you hang it from.
 See the M!nder FAQ.

 Why not just use a $10-$50 alarm?

-And they’re dumb!
-They will either over-react (e.g. shrieking at a cyclist who accidentally knocked into your bike while trying to park next to you) or under-react (e.g. the manufacturer, or you, set it to not be so jumpy, thereby missing slow, sneaky attacks such as taking out its batteries, or unmounting it).
-They have no firmware analyzing those movements!
+Cheap alarms will either over-react (e.g. shrieking at a cyclist who accidentally knocked into your bike while trying to park next to you) or under-react (e.g. the manufacturer, or you, set it to not be so jumpy, thereby missing slow, sneaky attacks such as taking out its batteries, or unmounting it).
+They lack sufficient firmware analyzing those movements!
+The M!nder always runs at maximum sensitivity; it is its firmware that intelligently decides to react or not.
 See the M!nder FAQ.